QAByJavedAnsari/pytestify/README.md

 - validate_json_schema(response_json, schema): Validates JSON response against a schema.
 - compare_json(expected, actual, path=""): Compares two JSON objects recursively.
 - load_schema(file_path='src/pytestify/config/schema_config.yaml'): Loads JSON schema from a YAML file.
+- assert_no_differences(differences: list[str]): Asserts that there are no differences in the JSON comparison and logs differences if found.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.